peterpih/09_DevelopingDataProductsFinal/README.md

 This part of the Final Peer Review project for the Coursera Developing Data Products course (devdataprod-31).

-The application shows the use of **Shiny** and various user interactive inputs which change graphical output on-the-fly.
+The application shows the use of **Shiny** and various user interactive inputs which change graphical output on-the-fly in real-time.

-### Contents
+### Repo Contents

 - **ui.R** - the user interfance portion of the application
 - **server.R** - the server portion of the application